 Four books by women make up the Non-Fiction shortlist, three of them by debut authors Fern Brady, Freya Bromley and Victoria Smith.
 Strong Female Character (Brazen) by the autistic, Scottish comedian Fern Brady, who lives in London, and Hags (Fleet) by the feminist journalist Victoria Smith, who lives in Cheltenham, both tackle misogyny and its intersections with factors of neurodiversity and age, respectively.
 Undercurrent (Coronet) by the Cornish writer and poet Natasha Carthew – also the Founder and Artistic Director of The Working Class Writers Festival who writes all her books exclusively outside – highlights the issue of rural poverty and a life defined by the beauty of nature.
 The final title on the Non-Fiction shortlist is The Tidal Year (Coronet) by Londoner Freya Bromley, an exploration of grief and the healing power of wild swimming.
 Bromley is the host of a podcast which shares its name with the book.

 For full details of the shortlists follow Nero Book Awards on Twitter and Instagram.
-The full list of judges can be found here.
+See the full list of judges.
 For additional information about the Awards, visit: nerobookawards.com.

 Find out more about Creative Writing at Brunel University London.